lance-gg/lance/README.md

 ## That's so neat!
 Where do I start?

-The official [Lance documentation](http://docs.lance.gg) contains articles on theory and rational, as well as the structure and architecture of the project.
+The official [Lance documentation](https://lance-gg.github.io/lance/docs_out/index.html) contains articles on theory and rationale, as well as the structure and architecture of the project.

 ## Something went wrong!
 I need help!